Aditya24Kashyap/Sign-IT/README.md

-# ✍️ Signature App with Dark Mode 🌙
+# ✍️ Signature App Sign-IT

 A simple and elegant **Signature Drawing Web App** built using **HTML, CSS, and JavaScript**.
 Users can draw signatures, change pen size & color, and save/retrieve their signature.